 How to register

-- Your firm's registration team submits your application to CIRO via NRD
+- Your firm's registration team submits your application to CIRO via NRD (National Registration Database).

-- CIRO confirms your registration and the 12-month exam window starts
+- CIRO confirms your registration and the 12-month exam window starts.

 How long it takes to prepare